val3r1o/OS10backupFabric/Readme.md

 </B>How to use</B>

+# ./ Backup.sh
-Backup.sh script to lunch the back up and sync on git</br>
+Backup script to lunch the back up and sync on git</br>
 This is to be used under source ~/opt/dellos10env/bin/activate virtual ENV </br>
 Please review https://github.com/val3r1o/startupdellos10ansible to create control node right way </br>
 Ansible Palybook (copyconfig.yml) to keep back up of full fabric (inventory) configuration on /configs</br>